 Excepted Income – Treated Like Adults

-This is income your child genuinely earns or receives through certain allowances.
-It includes:
+Excepted income includes money your child genuinely earns or receives through certain allowances, such as:

 - Wages and salaries (part-time or casual work)